awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Improved the asynchronous mode performance of database activity streams\.

-1. Reduced the delay of the `rpo_lag_in_msec` metric when publishing to CloudWatch in Aurora global database clusters\.
+1. Reduced the delay when publishing to CloudWatch the `rpo_lag_in_msec` metric for Aurora global database clusters\.

-1. Aurora PostgreSQL now avoids falling behind on a read node that occurred when the backend blocked writing to the database client\.
+1. Aurora PostgreSQL no longer falls behind on a read node when the backend is blocked writing to the database client\.

 1. Fixed a bug that in rare cases caused a brief period of unavailability on a read replica when the storage volume grew\.